Philadelphia Dog Bite Injury Lawyer

 Dogs can be loveable and amiable creatures and we often consider dogs to be members of our families.
 For this reason, many people do not actively realize the potential risks of a dog bite.
 Dog bite injuries can be more serious than car accidents and thus, it is critical to understand what to do to prevent bites as well as what to do if a dog bite occurs.

 As mentioned above, there is a wide range of injuries that can result from a dog bite or attack.
-The following are only some examples of injuries that require medical treatment:
+Our Philadelphia personal injury lawyers have listed below the following examples of injuries that require medical treatment:

 Some of those symptoms include:

 - Violent nightmares and flashbacks of the attack

 Many PTSD sufferers require medication and extensive psychological treatment before they can get back to normal.
 Victims may need to take time off work or regular activities while they recover.
 Some PTSD sufferers cannot even leave the house for a period of time without having debilitating panic attacks.